-Figure 6-61.
+Figure 6-73.
 JEXTRA_A Register

 7 6 5 4 3 2 1 0

-EXTRA_LANE_A
+EXTRA_LANE_A .
+EXTRA_SER_A

-R/W-0x0
+R/W-0x0 R/W-0x0

-Table 6-75.
+Table 6-111.
 JEXTRA_A Register Field Descriptions

-Bit Field Type Reset Description 7:1 EXTRA_LANE_A R/W selected JMODE does not require the lanes to be EXTRA_LANE_A(n) enables An (n=1 to 7).
-This r the link layer clocks for the affected lanes.
-To also serializes set EXTRA_SER_A=1.
-0 EXTRA_SER_A R/W 0x0 0 : Only the link layer clocks for extra lanes are enabled.
-1 : Serializers for extra lanes are enabled (as well as link layer clocks).
+Bit Field Туре Reset Description 7:1 EXTRA_LANE_A R/W 0x0 Program these register bits to enable extra lanes (even if the selected JMODE does not require the lanes to be enabled).
+EXTRA_LANE_A(n) enables An (n=1 to 7).
+This register enables the link layer clocks for the affected lanes.
+To also enable the extra serializes set EXTRA_SER_A=1.
+0 EXTRA_SER_A R/W 0x0 0: Only the link layer clocks for extra lanes are enabled.
+1: Serializers for extra lanes are enabled (as well as link layer clocks).
 Use this mode to transmit data from the extra lanes.
 Important Notes: 1.
 This register should only be changed when JESD_EN is 0.
 2. The bit-rate and mode of the extra lanes are set by JMODE and JTEST (see exception below).
 3. If a lane is enabled by this register (and was not enabled by JMODE), and JTEST is 0 or 5, the extra lanes will use an octet ramp (same as JTEST=4).
 4. This register does not override the PD_CH register, so make sure the link is enabled to use this feature.
 5. To enable serializer 'n', the lower number lanes 0 to n-1 must also be enabled, otherwise serializer 'n' will not receive a clock.